 - Scientific basis for local decisions on the use of plant protection agents which respect non-target organisms, like pollinator insects

-- Development and evaluation of sustainable cropping techniques for adapting to changing environmental factors, especially droughts
+- Development and evaluation of sustainable cropping techniques for reducing the use of pesticides as well as adapting to changing environmental factors, especially droughts

-In close cooperation with the REMOTE group, we also participate in the development of new approaches for precision agriculture based on drone and fixed-wing data acquisition (visible, thermal and hyperspectral).
+In cooperation with the REMOTE group and the HOST platform, we also participate in the development of new approaches for precision agriculture based on drone and fixed-wing, as well as lab based data acquisition (visible, thermal and hyperspectral).

 Climate-agro-environmental systems interactions

-We aim at predicting the impact of climate change on agricultural systems, as well as achieving a better understanding of its role as one of the major sources of anthropogenic climate forcing.
+We aim at predicting the impact of climate change on agricultural systems (including arthropod-plant interactions), as well as achieving a better understanding of its role as one of the major sources of anthropogenic climate forcing.
 We deliver (non-exhaustive list):

 - Local and regional impact studies of climate effects on agro-ecosystems